Goldsboro Pedestrian Accident Attorney

 Pedestrian Accidents in Goldsboro, NC

-Pedestrian accidents are unfortunately not uncommon in Goldsboro, North Carolina.
+Pedestrian accidents are unfortunately not uncommon.
 In 2019, the North Carolina Department of Transportation (NCDOT) reported 11 pedestrian accidents in Goldsboro.

 Across the entire state, NCODT reported 231 fatalities in pedestrian accidents in 2019.